djh1997/djh1997/quotes/quotes.md

 It is a well-known fact that when one is about to die the senses immediately become excruciatingly sharp and it has always been believed that this is to enable their owner to detect any possible exit from his predicament other than the obvious one.
 This is not true.
 The phenomenon is a classical example of displacement activity.
 The senses are desperately concentrating on anything apart from the immediate problem in the hope that it will go away.

+Gods like a joke as much as anyone else.

+This is where the gods play games with the lives of men, on a board which is at one and the same time a simple playing area and the whole world.
+And Fate always wins.
+Most of the gods throw dice but Fate plays chess, and you don't find out until too late that he's been using two queens all along.

+"Carrot, I think you've got something wrong with your head," said Angua.
+"What?"
+"I think you may have got it stuck up your bum."

+The only things known to go faster than ordinary light is monarchy, according to the philosopher Ly Tin Weedle.
+He reasoned like this: you can't have more than one king, and tradition demands that there is no gap between kings, so when a king dies the succession must therefore pass to the heir instantaneously.